Edmund-J/macDesk/README.md

 # macDesk
-OpenCore Big Sur SFF Hackintosh, used as my main workstation.
+SFF Hackintosh, used as my workstation at home.
 Assembled one year ago (Oct/2020).
 A work in progress...

 Guide used: https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html#getting-started-with-opencore